Adorism/pew_w68_media_literacy_insights/README.md

 <br><br>
 ![Non-Significant finding](./images/image12.png)
 <br><br>
 As I guessed, there were questions for which people belonging to different political parties had a noticeable pattern of different answers.
-However, the degree of signifigance for this demographic facet was not as strong as I had guessed it would be.
+However, the degree of signifigance for this demographic facet was not as strong as I had hypothesized it would be.
 The most stark difference when taking this demographic feature into account can be seen in the answers to the following question: How often, if ever, do you think the news media gets the facts right about the coronavirus pandemic?<br>
 ![Most Significant Party-Related finding](./images/image6.png)
 <br>